 Uploading using SFTP

-We encourage you to use SFTP (or FTPS) if possible since it is more secure than plain FTP.
+We encourage you to use one of the secure publishing protocols (shown with a padlock icon in the host setup) if possible since it is more secure than plain FTP.
 This article is about uploading using SFTP connections.
 For a more in-depth look at the SFTP protocol, you may find this article helpful.